dubesar/Ultimate-Java-Resources/Android Projects/BinnaryToDecimal/README.md

 ## Concepts Used
 - <a href="https://github.com/material-components/material-components-android/blob/master/docs/getting-started.md">Material design</a>

+## Resources
+- <a href="https://www.rapidtables.com/convert/number/binary-to-decimal.html">How to convert binary to Decimal</a>

 # Improvement
 - UI need an improvement
 - Can add feature of binary to octa and hex as well.